ilent2/otslm/docs/Iter-Package.rst

 The objective can be set on construction or by setting the objective property.
 See the :ref:`iter-objective-functions` section for available objectives.
-For an example of how to use these iterative methods, see the :scpt:`examples/iterative` and the :ref:`gerchberg-saxton-example` example.
+For an example of how to use these iterative methods, see :scpt:`examples.iterative`, :scpt:`examples.iter_combine` and :ref:`gerchberg-saxton-example` examples.
-A minimal example is shown bellow
+A minimal example for methods which attempt to generate a particular far-field is shown bellow:

 .. code:: matlab